 Item Contents (1) NTP Setting NTP to ON enables the NTP client function.
 If a synchronous operation to the NTP server begins, the following contents are displayed: Synchronizing: NTP synchronization in progress.
 Synchronized: NTP synchronization succeeded.
 Synchronization Failed: NTP synchronization failed.
 Initial setting: OFF Note No synchronization is possible if the receiving device is currently broadcasting.
 (2) NTP Server 1, 2 Enter the NTP server's IP address or domain to select the server to be synchronized.
-Initial setting: Blank space (3) Sync with PC If this function is set to ON and the SAVE button is clicked, the device's clock will synchronize with that of the connected PC.
-This setting is enabled when NTP is set to OFF.
+Initial setting: Blank space (3) Sync with PC If this function is set to ON and the SAVE button (8) is clicked, the device's clock will synchronize with that of the connected PC.
+This setting is enabled when NTP (1) is set to OFF.
 Initial setting: ON (4) Manual Setting Set the current time manually.
-The time is set when the SAVE button is clicked.
-This setting is enabled when both NTP and Sync with PC are set to OFF.
+The time is set when the SAVE button (8) is clicked.
+This setting is enabled when both NTP (1) and Sync with PC (3) are set to OFF.
 (5) Time Zone Select the time zone of the location where the device is installed.
-This location will be set when the SAVE button is clicked.
+This location will be set when the SAVE button (8) is clicked.
 Initial setting: (UTC) Coordinated Universal Time (6) Enable Daylight Saving Time Checking this box enables daylight saving time correction in time zones where daylight saving time (DST) is applicable.
 In time zones where daylight saving time is not used, this time correction is not enabled, regardless of whether the box is checked or not.
-Initial setting: Checked (7) SAVE button Click to save the settings and changes.
+Initial setting: Checked (7) Language The display language on setting screen in the web browser can be set.
+Initial setting: English (8) SAVE button Click to save the settings and changes.
 (See p.
 14.)

-\ For more information on the characters or number of characters that can be set, please refer to "USABLE CHARACTERS" on p.
-57.
+^{} For more information on the characters or number of characters that can be set, please refer to "USABLE CHARACTERS" on p.
+60.